monty2013/GleanGoodies/log_parsing/Readme.md

 steps:
 1. Save the code into a folder, say /Users/monty/workspace/gcp/.
 2. Download the monthly log from your Glean GCP instance.
 The bucket name is something like scio-xxxx-search-query, where xxxx is your project number.
+   example: _gsutil -m cp -r gs://scio-557132112309-search-result-us-central1/search-result/2024/05 ._
+   or _gsutil -m cp -r  gs://scio-557132112309-search-result-us-central1/search-query/2024/05 ._
-3. Edit the code to set the folder path.
+4. Edit the code to set the local folder path.
 (I hard-coded it) and run.
+5. Load the output.csv into Excel or Googlesheet